Overview of USMLE Requirements

 AWOME conducts regular evaluations to measure how well the Feinberg curriculum prepares students for the USMLE Step 1.
 Correlational analyses have consistently shown a significant link between student performance on module exams and later performance on the USMLE Step 1.

 These data suggest that students who are mastering the ability to study effectively for module examinations will continue to do so for boards.
-Additionally, the knowledge gained from the Phase 1 curriculum goes far beyond preparing you for boards.
-It gives you the foundation for effective critical thinking, synthesis and application to the patient with complex disease.
-This will not only be critical for outstanding performance in the clerkships, but will also be necessary to effectively care for your patients.
+Additionally, the knowledge gained from the Phase 1 curriculum goes far beyond preparing you for Step exams.
+It gives you the foundation for effective critical thinking, synthesis and application to the care of patients with complex disease.
+These skills are critical to effectively care for your patients and for outstanding performance in the clerkships.

 Feinberg USMLE Requirements